manning-lp/nshaganti-difference-in-differences-lp/README.md

-# adjusting-for-confounders-with-regression-lp-author
+# difference-in-differences-lp-author
-Repository for liveProject: Adjusting for Confounders with Regression
+Repository for liveProject: Difference in Differences